Land0fChocolate/NewEmeraldRomHack/README.md

 - Deoxys may also skip a form change.
 Repeatedly occurs with Draining Kiss.
 - Origin has a visual cursor bug when normal moves are selected, cursor selects 3rd or 4th move, return to main fight menu and then choose Origin move.
 - Some Pokemon in PC boxes have the top left corner of their front sprite snipped off.
 (Dodrio, Alakazam, Kyogre, Lanturn, Aerodactyl, and more)
+- When a Pokemon with Volt Absorb uses Ion Deluge, it triggers Volt Absorb.
+- Bug Bite is not taking the effects of the opponent's berry.
+- Move relearner doesn't list all of the possible moves to relearn.

+*Really bad bugs*
+- Using Giga Impact in a contest freezes the game.
-- Sometimes when battling in the Battle Frontier, a Pokemon will repeatedly consume its held berry.
+- Sometimes when battling, a Pokemon will repeatedly consume its held berry.
 Cause unknown.
-Haven't been able to reproduce.
 - Rarely, a party Pokemon may turn into a bad egg during battles.
 Cause unknown.
 Seems to happen with switching.
 Recommend to keep a lot of save files for safety.
 	- Note: Bad Eggs mean that the Pokémon data checksum is invalid.
 Something is corrupting the Pokémon data.